Senecm/Python-Pocket/README.md

 ## Programming

 **!A Import reference for python, enter the option of the listed import libraries and it will display all the options for them!**!
-- *lots of librarys, constantly updated*
+- *lots of libraries, constantly updated*